burnedpopcorn/RussellNX-REUPLOAD/README.md

 This is the Source Code for the Latest Version of RussellNX/KittyNXBuilder that I know exists: v1.6.3a

-Latest Build will be in Releases in due time
+Latest Build is available in Releases
 Wiki might be recreated as well

 Older Versions of the Source Code/Builds are located here: https://github.com/garrlker/RussellNX/tags